census-instrumentation/opencensus-web/README.md

 opencensus libraries, then there is no deprecation period.
 Otherwise, we will deprecate it for 18 months before removing it, if possible.

-**Alpha**: Libraries defined at a Alpha quality level can be unstable and could cause crashes or data loss.
+**Alpha**: Libraries defined at an Alpha quality level can be unstable and could cause crashes or data loss.
 Alpha software may not contain all of the features that are planned for the final version.
 The API is subject to change.

 ## License